TheCuriousNeuron/Credit-Card-Behaviour-Score-Prediction-/README.md

 # Credit-Card-Behaviour-Score-Prediction
-A bank aims to improve its credit risk management framework by developing a forward-looking Behaviour Score — a classification model that predicts whether a credit card customer will default in the following month.
+This project aims to predict the likelihood of a customer defaulting on their credit card payment in the upcoming month.
 <br>
 FinClub Open Project (Summer 2025)